yishairasowsky/big_book_of_torah_knowledge/arvei_pesachim.md

 # Arvei Pesachim
 ## Contents

-## Pesachim 99b
-## Mishnah: Preparing for the Seder
+## Preparing for the Seder [Mishnah 99b]
+### Don't eat
-Don't eat erev Pesach 3 hours before night.
+- When?
+Erev Pesach 3 hours before night.
-Poor man mustn't eat before reclining as a free man.
+- Who?
+Even a poor man, before reclining as "free".
+### Financial support
-Tzedakah provides four cups of wine.
+- Tzedakah provides four cups of wine.
-Even if he lives off daily Tamchuy.
+- Even if he lives off daily Tamchuy.

-## Gemara: Pesach versus Shabbos/Yom Tov
+## Pesach versus Shabbos/Yom Tov [Gemara 99b]
 ### Kashya on our Mishnah
 - Why specify Pesach?
 The isur applies to any Shabbos/Yom Tov!
 - That is according to R. Yehudah; R. Yosi allows eating until night.